Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Introduction

-As well as driving the continued development of accessible platform-independent code, AI has also been the inspiration behind the design of a number of specific architectures that are highly optimised for certain tasks commonly performed in AI, such as dense matrix-vector multiplication.
-Also known as AI chips and AI accelerators, new AI processors being unveiled include Google's Tensor Processing Units (TPUs)~\citep{Lewis2022}, Cerebras's CS-2~\citep{CS2} and Graphcore's Intelligence Processing Units (IPU)~\citep{GraphCore_IPU}.
-When designing these new processors, companies are looking to reduce the large energy overheads seen in large clusters of CPUs and GPUs.
+In recent years, Artificial intelligence (AI) has provided the ability to address challenges that previously could not be solved by classical means, such as the identification of images, spam control, predictive writing and developing self-driving cars~\citep{Dhall2019}.
+This huge success has encouraged not only the development of better and more sophisticated methods within the field of AI, but also the development of open source libraries devoted to simplify the entrance to and the use of AI.
+Some of the most popular libraries, such as PyTorch~\citep{pytorch}, TensorFlow~\citep{tensorflow}, scikit-learn~\citep{scikit}, XGBoost~\citep{xgboost} and JAX~\citep{Jax}, are maintained by large companies yet are also contributed to by their associated communities.
+These libraries are well documented, highly optimised, easily deployable on different hardware architectures and, consequently, are widely used.
+To use AI libraries on different computer architectures, the user needs only to make minimal changes to the code, which is not the case for codes written in C\texttt{++} and Fortran, where programmers have to grapple with rewriting code or writing additional code in other languages in order to exploit the benefits of GPUs.
+As well as driving the continued development of accessible platform-independent code, AI has also been the inspiration behind the design of a number of specific computer architectures that are highly optimised for certain tasks commonly performed in AI, such as dense matrix-vector multiplication.
+Researchers have begun to exploit such developments in AI hardware and software for scientific computation, and have found matrix-vector multiplications can be performed much faster, demonstrated for reconstruction of magnetic resonance images~\citep{Lu2020,Lu2021}, the dynamics of many-body quantum systems~\citep{Morningstar2022}, quantum chemistry~\citep{Pederson2022}.
+The latest computers specially designed for AI workflows include Google's TPUs~\citep{Lewis2022}, Cerebras's CS-2~\citep{CS2} and CS-3~\citep{CS3}, and Graphcore's Intelligence Processing Units (IPU)~\citep{GraphCore_IPU}, referred to as AI chips, AI accelerators or AI processors.
+When designing these AI processors, companies are looking to reduce the large energy overheads seen in large clusters of CPUs and GPUs.
 For example, with nearly 1~million cores on a single chip, Cerebras's CS-2 has been reported to be up to 10~times as energy efficient as some other GPUs~\citep{reuters_cerebras}.
-This is becoming particularly important as we may not be able to afford to run large petascale or exascale simulations on current CPU clusters due to the need to reduce our energy usage and the associated impact on our planet~\citep{MIT_cerebras}.
-The approach proposed here, of numerically solving Partial Differential Equations (PDEs) using methods in machine-learning libraries, therefore brings the use of these new AI processors closer and makes the solution of the large systems of equations formed by the discretisation of PDEs, potentially more environmentally friendly.
+Energy efficiency is becoming particularly important as we may not be able to afford to run large petascale or exascale simulations on current CPU clusters due to the need to reduce our energy usage and the associated impact on our planet~\citep{MIT_cerebras}.
+The potential for these new computers to speed up scientific calculations is significant.
+Cerebras's CS-3 has been applied to a molecular dynamics problems and achieved 1.2 million simulation steps per second, which is 700 times faster than the world's fastest supercomputer~\citep{Forbes}.
+This corresponds to performing 2 years' worth of GPU-based simulations in a single day.
+The approach proposed here, of numerically solving Partial Differential Equations (PDEs) using methods in machine-learning libraries, therefore brings the use of these new AI processors closer to scientific applications and makes the solution of the large systems of equations formed by the discretisation of PDEs, potentially more environmentally friendly.